SimonDedman/gbm.auto/README.md

 gbm.auto
 =======

-Automatically runs numerous processes from R packages 'gbm' and 'dismo' &amp; script 'gbm.utils.R' which contains Elith et al.'s functions: roc, calibration, and gbm.predict.grids, as well as running my packages gbm.map & gbm.rsb.
+Automatically runs numerous processes from R packages 'gbm' and 'dismo' &amp; script 'gbm.utils.R' which contains Elith et al.'s functions: roc, calibration, and gbm.predict.grids, as well as running my packages gbm.bfcheck, gbm.basemap, gbm.map, gbm.rsb, gbm.cons, gbm.valuemap, and gbm.loop.

 Especially on Linux systems it is recommended to type, in terminal: sudo apt install libgeos-dev sudo apt install libproj-dev sudo apt install libgdal-dev then manually install rgeos and rgdal in R/Rstudio.

+Also see each script's Details section in the manual pages, as these frequently contain tips or common bugfixes.

 ***